What is LiFi technology? How does it work and how do you use it to improve your business and your home life?

 How Lifi Can Change The Future

-Widespread adoption of LiFi is a ways off, though there is plenty of promise in LiFi, but at this point, not enough data is available to adequately evaluate the technology.
+Widespread adoption of LiFi technology is a ways off, though there is plenty of promise in LiFi, but at this point, not enough data is available to adequately evaluate the technology.

 One of its biggest selling points for improving security is its core limitations; these will have to be addressed before it is used at the grand scale that WiFi is.